oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/400-MBE_settings.png)

 Please open a JSON file called "Mobile_App_Settings_Sample.json" using a text editor. **Copy the values of "Mobile Backend ID", "Anonymous Key" and "Base URL", and replace values of properties like "backendId", "anonymousToken" and "baseUrl" in the JSON file with copied values respectively.** And save the JSON file for later use.
-You are going to use it in the "404: Set up Push Notification and Test Push Notification to mobile app " as well as "Putting All Together" section to create a QR code for the setting of Cafe Supremo mobile application.
+You are going to use it in the "404: Set up Push Notification and Test Push Notification to mobile app" to create a QR code for the setting of Cafe Supremo mobile application.

 ```
 {